Crisis Response

 Policymakers Must Act Now

-It will take federal, state and local action to implement this life-saving system of care in every community and ensure every person in crisis gets the help they need, when they need it.
+It will take ongoing federal, state and local action to implement this life-saving system of care in every community and ensure every person in crisis gets the help they need, when they need it.

 It’s urgent that policymakers act now to ensure there’s sufficient statewide capacity to help people experiencing a mental health or suicidal crisis.
 We cannot wait to #ReimagineCrisis.